canonical/practice-leadership-handbook/index.rst

 Insofar as practice leadership is associated with a particular outcome, it addresses that outcome through attention to the practices that affect it, and the people who must engage in the practice.

 A practice lead is a particular kind of leader in the organisation.
+For more context: `What is practice leadership? <https://ubuntu.com/blog/what-is-practice-leadership>`_

 At Canonical